Whitley Bay: Transport

-The main bus operators in the town are Go North East and Arriva Northumbria.
+The main bus operators in the town are Stagecoach North East, Go North East and Arriva Northumbria.

 Until the late 1990s, Arriva owned and operated a bus station and depot in the town.
-This closed in 1998, and the Park View Shopping centre sits on the site of both this, and the old Post office building.
+This closed in 1998; the Park View Shopping centre lies on the site of both this and the old Post office building.

 Media

 The local weekly newspaper, The News Guardian, is published by Johnston Press and printed on the presses of the Sunderland Echo in nearby Sunderland.
 The alternative free weekly paper is the Chronicle Extra, formerly known as the Herald and Post.

 Education

-There are two high schools in the town, Whitley Bay High School and Monkseaton High School.
+There are two high schools in the town: Whitley Bay High School and Monkseaton High School.
 The town is one of the few remaining in the UK that operates on a three-tier system, with first, middle and high schools.

 Regeneration

 On 20 February 2007, North Tyneside Council announced plans to regenerate the Spanish City and Whitley Bay.
 At the core of the plan was the redevelopment of the Spanish City site with its iconic dome, completed in 1912.
 For many years it was home to a theme park with rides and attractions, until falling into decay following the closure of the theme park in 2000.
 The Spanish City was reopened in July 2018.

 Recent civic improvements include, a skatepark opened in the Panama Dip in 2008, a children's play park on Whitley Park in 2007, refurbishment of the swimming pool and the Playhouse both re-opened in 2009.
 A new library (behind the main street in the town centre) with a tourist information office, and joint service centre on the site of York Road was completed in 2013.